 In addition, poor indoor growing conditions and the use of pesticides or, the incorrect harvesting and curing of the herbal cannabis that can cause it to become moldy, with toxins created by the mold fungi causing allergic reactions must be taken into account.
 The spraying of the plant material with chemicals including dangerous artificial cannabinoids or with chemicals designed to increase mass, can cause unpleasant allergic reactions or toxicities.
-(Read our article: ‘What’s in your oil?’)
+(Read our div: ‘What’s in your oil?’)

 Endoca products are safe?

 We treat testing very seriously here at Endoca and thus spend large amounts of our resources doing quality control.
 We keep our product safe and free of toxins by controlling our production process in line with Good Manufacturing Process (GMP) regulations.
 As a result, we are able to guarantee that our cannabis products are free from contaminations.
 Our product has been successfully used by over 10,000 people with huge satisfaction.

 Are certified products the only way to minimize risk?